micropython/micropython-lib/README.md

 ported from CPython.

-Note that the main target of micropython-lib is a "Unix" port of MicroPython (future ports to be determined).
+Note that the main target of micropython-lib is a "Unix" port of MicroPython (additional ports to support are to be determined).
 Actual system requirements vary per module.
-Though if a module is not related to I/O, the module should work without problem on bare-metal ports too.
+Though if a module is not related to I/O, the module should work without problem on bare-metal ports too (e.g. pyboard).

 Usage